 Canterbury Ring Woods - Church Woods

 An RSPB reserve on the northern outskirts of Canterbury.
 It has Redstart, Nightjar, Tree Pipit, Lesser Spotted Woodpecker, Sparrowhawk, Nightingale and the occasional Crossbill, although sadly no more redstarts.

 Canterbury Ring Woods - Larkey Valley Woods

-The best in the area for Hawfinch.
+Previously a good site for Hawfinch, now scarce.
 Many other woods (Lyminge forest, Hamstreet, Bedgebury, etc) in the county hold similar birds and a good look at an OS map will allow birders to make their own discoveries.